Skip to main content

 A traditional method of treating cancer, radiotherapy is the use of high-energy radioactive waves to destroy cancer cells.
 Typically, radiotherapy is used to shrink tumors and help to control symptoms.

-Targeted Therapy
+Targeted Therapy19

 Targeted Therapy uses a class of drugs that stop the key molecules that help cancer cells grow and spread and is often used for patients with advanced non-small cell lung cancer (NSCLC), either along with chemotherapy or on its own.

-Other Therapies
+Other Therapies21,22,23

-Other Therapies, such as photodynamic therapy (PDT), laser therapy, microwave ablation, are available for treatment of lung cancer or its symptoms and may be used in conjunction with chemotherapy and other standard therapies.
+Other therapies, such as photodynamic therapy (PDT), laser therapy, microwave ablation, are available for treatment of lung cancer or its symptoms and may be used in conjunction with chemotherapy and other standard therapies.

 Learn more about how you can advocate for greater access to innovative treatment.